Last updated: 17th January 2020

 Practise address: 18 Griffon Close Quedgeley, Gloucester, GL2 4NQ

-In providing you with Hypnotherapy, NLP and Counselling, we will ask for information about you and your health.
+In providing you with Hypnotherapy and NLP, we will ask for information about you and your health.
 This privacy notice describes the personal information we hold, why we hold it and what we do with it.

 Bray Hypnotherapy is responsible for keeping secure the information about you that we hold.